TheParthMaru/Problem-Solving-Mastery/01. Basic Problems/Test cases and code/basic-problem-02.md

 **Problem Statement**

-- Given an integer number as input, the objective is the write a program to check whether the input number is even or odd.
+- Given an integer number as input, write a program to check whether the input number is even or odd.

 **Test Cases**